beta · early access

 GitHub and GitLab.
 Your issues, our agent.

 Browse issues directly from the dashboard.
-The agent picks one up, analyzes it, executes the changes, and opens a merge or pull request — no copy-pasting, no manual handoff.
+The agent picks one up, analyzes it, executes the changes, and opens a merge or pull request.
+No copy-pasting, no manual handoff.
 Blocker relationships are respected: linked issues unblock automatically when their dependency closes.

 // security